top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/final-report.md

 ### Existing solution {#explicit-coord-final-literature}

 A prior implementation for intersection coordination was already available from the 2016's MIT class.
 The principle was simple: when the Duckiebot comes at an intersection, it stops at the red line and is able to detect with the april tags if there is or not a traffic light.
-In the first case, the Duckiebot detects the frequency at which the traffic light is blinking and acts based on the road rules.
-Without a traffic light, the Duckiebot detects the frequency at which the other bots are blinking and adjusts its emitted frequency depending on its state.
+In the case with a traffic light, the Duckiebot detects the frequency at which the traffic light is blinking and acts based on the road rules.
+Otherwise, the Duckiebot detects the frequency at which the other bots are blinking and adjusts its emitted frequency depending on its state.

 Two modules can be distiguished: